billbotprocessing-star/IntakeOps-AI/README.md

 IntakeOps AI is a full intake automation engine designed to handle inbound calls, qualify leads, sync with your systems, and drive bookings automatically.

-This is not an answering service.
-This is **AI-driven operational infrastructure** for lead conversion.

 Core outcomes:
 - Capture more leads
 - Qualify faster